vertoforce/airtablewatcher/README.md

 ## Usage

 Set up an airtable base like [this one](https://airtable.com/shrrp5hz1D5JTb1HI).
-Then write code to listen for any rows that have the State `ToDo`.
+Then write code to listen for any rows that have the `State` field set to `ToDo`.

 ```go
 func printTask(watcher *Watcher, row *Row) {